frePPLe/frepple/doc/command-reference.rst

 based on a predefined schedule.

 Optionally, a email can be sent out upon failure or success of the execution.

-The automated running of a task depends on the availability of the Linux at-command.
-This feature isn't active in the frepple docker container, so the automated scheduling functionality is disabled there.

 .. tabs::